jreisinger/docs/notes/cs/recursion.md

-> To understand recursion, you must first understand recursion.
+To understand recursion, you must first understand recursion.

+Recursion
 * should be used when it makes the solution clearer
 * there is no performance benefit to using recursion; in fact loops are sometimes better for performance